Scottsboro is home to the only Unclaimed Baggage Center

 29. New Hampshire

 In 1833, the oldest public library was opened in Peterborough.
-NH was also
+New Hampshire was also

 the first state to pass a law authorizing towns to raise money for public libraries.